lundquistlab/biostats-2016/Homework_1/README.md

 2. Load data into R
 3. Summarize that data using the built-in R functions.

-A example prototype (Homework_1.r) is provided to give you some examples of build-in function in R to use to summarize your data
+A example prototype (Homework_1.r) is provided to give you some examples of build-in functions in R you can use to summarize your data

 **Your assignment** is to download R (and RStudio and/or Notepad++ if you want) as well as the data file **iris.txt**.
-Using Homework_1.r as a template, write a .r script to run the suite of summary and graphic display functions in R (see [Biostatistics 030](http://biotoolbox.binghamton.edu/Biostatistics/2014%20Biostatistics%20Zar/Biostatistics%20Worksheets%20pdf/030-2010%20Biostatistics.pdf))
+Using Homework_1.r as a template, write a .r script to run the suite of summary and graphic display functions in R from [Biostatistics 030](http://biotoolbox.binghamton.edu/Biostatistics/2014%20Biostatistics%20Zar/Biostatistics%20Worksheets%20pdf/030-2010%20Biostatistics.pdf)

 The information that you need about R and the functions in Homework_1.r are available in the Bio Toolbox: